-On Monday, February 26th, Camas High School Knowledge Bowl will travel with its qualifying teams (all varsity teams; and all JV teams who, once again, were in the top 9 out of about 40 in our League and thus qualified to attend this invitational meet …) to the Southwest Washington Varsity/JV Regional Tournament in Longview.
-Students will be released after 1st period.
+On Monday, February 25th, Camas High School Knowledge Bowl will travel with its qualifying teams (all varsity teams and two of our JV teams) to the Southwest Washington Varsity/JV Regional Tournament in Longview.
+Students will be released at 8:50.
 They should quickly gather their stuff and report immediately to the flagpole bus loading area.
-We will then travel to Longview and compete in the tournament held at Longview CC and Mark Morris High School.
+We will then travel to Longview and compete in the tournament held at Lower Columbia College.
 This is an all day event for us.

-After competition, we will have dinner en route to home at Vernie’s Pizza (see the note about ordering below), then return to CHS between 7 and 8:00 PM.
+After competition, we will have dinner en route to home at Vernie’s Pizza (see the note about ordering below), then return to CHS between 7:30 to 8:00 PM.
 Students should plan on either bringing their own lunch, dinner food, and snacks AND/OR money for those meals.
 For a more detailed listing of the day’s events, please see below.

-For JV, this tournament will conclude the regular and post season, as well as practices for the year.
-If Varsity qualifies a team for State, we will focus on having Varsity only practices for the next few weeks leading up to the 03/17/18 State Tournament.
+For our JV teams, this tournament will conclude the regular and post season, as well as practices for the year.
+If Varsity qualifies a team for State, we will focus on having Varsity only practices for the next few weeks leading up to the 03/23/19 State Tournament.

 As usual, if you can’t make it to this tournament for any reason, please let me AND your team know immediately.
 Last year this tournament was on the the first day of spring practice, and I think that’s also true this year.
 If that’s the case, please communicate with your coaches to let them know of your interest and that you’ll be with them the very next day.
 It’s important that you uphold your commitment to Knowledge Bowl.
-I’m sure your coaches will understand, since they’ll be looking for that same level of commitment from you in your sport.
+I’m sure your coaches will understand, since they’ll also be looking for and expecting that same level of commitment from you in their sport/activity.

 Nice season, CHS Knowledge Bowl.
 Let’s finish strong!